tendermint/tendermint/UPGRADING.md

 ### RPC Changes

-The default behavior of `/abci_query` has been changed to not return a proof, and the name of the parameter that controls this has been changed from `trusted` to `prove`.
+The default behaviour of `/abci_query` has been changed to not return a proof, and the name of the parameter that controls this has been changed from `trusted` to `prove`.
 To get proofs with your queries, ensure you set `prove=true`.